-Note: On macOS 10.15, the settings mentioned above are on the Junk Mail Behaviors tab within the Junk Mail tab.
-There is also a Blocked tab, on which we recommend unchecking the Enable blocked mail filtering option.
+You may also want to uncheck Enable blocked mail filtering on the Blocked tab.
 This is because it can be hard to know when to train a SpamSieve mistake if Mail has already deleted the message.
 SpamSieve's own blocklist automatically works with messages you've trained as spam, and you can set such messages to go directly to the trash if you want.
 To block unwanted messages that are not spam, we recommend creating a rule in Mail above the SpamSieve rule.